mapbender/mapbender-documentation/en/functions/export/printclient.rst

 Printing feature information for a selected element
 ===================================================

-You can print information from a selected feature to the print output.
 A feature can be selected via digitizer or Feature Info.

 The concept is to pass the feature_type-name and the selected object ID to the print.
 Mapbender will then get all the feature data for the selected object and will look for fields in the print template.
 If a print template field is defined, the data will be printed to this field.